Measurement of the dineutrino system kinematic variables in dileptonic top quark pair production in proton-proton collisions at$\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The \ptmiss measurement is affected by energy deposits that remain unclustered.
 To estimate their impact, the energy from charged and neutral hadrons, as well as photons and hadrons reconstructed in the $\eta$ region covered by the forward hadron calorimeter, is shifted according to their energy resolutions and propagated to \ptmiss.
 The resulting uncertainty is assumed to be uncorrelated between data-taking periods.

 Theoretical uncertainty sources include variations that affect all simulated samples, as well as variations that are only applied to the \ttbar simulation.
-The impact of initial-state radiation and final-state radiation is estimated by shifting their scale by a factor of two and a factor of one half, separately for both initial-state and final-state radiation scales.
-The uncertainty on the choice of renormalization and factorization scales is estimated in a similar way, shifting the scales up and down by a factor of two, both individually and simultaneously.
+The impact of initial-state radiation and final-state radiation is estimated by shifting the renormalisation scale for QCD emission in the parton shower by a factor of two and a factor of one half, separately for both initial-state and final-state radiation scales.
+The uncertainty on the choice of renormalization and factorization scales is estimated in a similar way, shifting the scales up and down by a factor of two, both individually and simultaneously, excluding the configuration where the two scales are shifted simultaneously in opposite directions.
 The uncertainty on the cross section results is given by the envelope of the corresponding shift variations in the measurements.
 Uncertainties due to the matching of ME and PS calculations are taken into account by reweighting the nominal \ttbar samples using weights derived with the DNNs using the classification for tuning and reweighting approach~\cite{Andreassen:2019nnm, CMS-PAS-MLG-24-001} to shift the $h_{\text{damp}}$ parameter of the \POWHEG event generator.
 This parameter controls the merging between ME and PS and regulates the high \pt radiation.
 The impact of the choice of the scheme to handle the overlap between \tW and \ttbar production~\cite{Re:2010bp} is estimated by taking the difference between the \tW sample based on DR and DS as additional uncertainty into account.

 The remaining theoretical uncertainties are only taken into account for the \ttbar simulation.
 Alternative \ttbar samples are used to estimate the impact of varying the top quark mass by 1\GeV, using different tunes for the underlying event modeling as described in Ref.~\cite{CMS:2019csb}, employing two alternative approaches for color reconnection, and enabling early resonance decays~\cite{CMS:2022awf}.
 The energy measurement of jets from \PQb quarks is impacted by semileptonic decays of \PQb hadrons.
 The assumed branching fractions, $\mathcal{B}$, taken from Ref.~\cite{ParticleDataGroup:2024cfk}, are shifted within the reported uncertainty to estimate the effect on the cross section measurements.
 The impact of reweighting the top quark \pt spectra to NNLO accuracy is evaluated in the cross section measurement by repeating the measurement without the reweighting and taking the difference as a one-sided uncertainty.